Karthikeyan1508/lgp-notes-md/eee/AC-DCM.md

 ![image](https://github.com/user-attachments/assets/fa3539d5-2be8-426c-acc9-955299d8a423)
 ![image](https://github.com/user-attachments/assets/413cfa73-ebd6-479a-9762-d5de0bbbe270)

+### Back EMF
+In a DC motor, when the armature rotates under the influence of the driving torque, the armature conductors move through the magnetic field, and therefore an EMF is induced in them by the generator action.
+This induced EMF in the armature conductors acts in opposite direction to the applied voltage 𝑉𝑠 and is known as the back EMF or counter EMF.

+### Significance of Back EMF
+The back EMF in a DC motor makes it a self-regulating machine, which means it makes the motor to draw a sufficient amount of armature current to develop the torque required by the mechanical load.

 ## Losses in DC Machines
 In DC machines (generator or motor), the losses may be classified into three categories